Liam Lynch (Irish republican): Civil War

 On 28 June, Free State forces arrested his party, including Deasy, but Free State general Eoin O'Duffy allowed them to leave the city.
 Later it was stopped by a Free State patrol in County Kilkenny and spent some time with enemy officers.
 A Free State publication stated that Lynch had been released on the understanding that he disavowed the approach of the 'Irregulars'.
 O'Duffy was adamant that Lynch had assured him that he would not take up arms against the government.
 For his part, Lynch issued a vehement denial of any such undertaking having been given, in which regard he was supported by Florrie O'Donoghue and Deasy.

 Lynch now began organising resistance elsewhere.
 On 1 July 1922 IRA forces occupied portions of Limerick city.
 At this time Lynch also sent a note to the leader of the Free State forces to discuss the possibility of a truce.

 Lynch wished to establish a "Munster Republic", which he believed would frustrate the creation of the Free State.
 This "Munster Republic" would be defended by the "Waterford-Limerick Line".
 From south-east to north-west, this consisted of the city of Waterford, the towns of Carrick-on-Suir, Clonmel, Fethard, Cashel, Golden, and Tipperary, and ended at the city of Limerick, where Lynch established his headquarters.
 He led Limerick's defence, but it fell to Free State troops on 20 July 1922.

 He retreated further south and set up his new headquarters at Fermoy.
 The "Munster Republic" collapsed in August, when Free State troops landed by sea in Cork and Kerry.
-Cork City was taken on 8 August and Lynch abandoned Fermoy the next day.
+Cork City was taken on 8 August and Lynch abandoned Fermoy on 11 August 1922.
 The Anti-Treaty forces then dispersed and pursued guerrilla tactics.
 His counterpart Michael Collins was killed in an ambush at Béal na mBláth, Cork on 22 August, a week after the death of Arthur Griffith.

 Lynch contributed to the growing bitterness of the war by issuing what were known as the "orders of frightfulness" against the Provisional Government on 30 November 1922.
 This general order sanctioned the killing of Free State TDs (members of parliament) and senators, as well as certain judges and newspaper editors, in reprisal for the Free State's killing of captured republicans.
 The first republican prisoners to be put to death were four captured IRA men on 14 November 1922, followed by the execution of republican leader Erskine Childers on 17 November.